Amw298/mist/README.md

 * Also, you can launch a game by pressing it in the game description view

 ### To Buy a game:
-* Find a game you do not own and click on it.
-You will be able to press "Buy Game" to purchase a game.
+* Find a game in the store you do not own and click on it.
+You will be able to press "Buy Game" to purchase a game in the game description view.

 ## Change in Architecture Pattern: